The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 AppCDS

 Application Class Data Sharing is a JVM feature that helps reduce the startup time and memory footprint of a JVM application.
 This is achieved by having the JVM create a pre-processed shared archived of classes that are loaded at startup time.
 As these classes are loaded every time the application starts, AppCDS is a conceptually simple way of improving the application startup time, without the application itself having to be coded or configured in a specific way.
-How much of an improvement depends on many factors, such as the number of classes loaded, the underlying hardware etc.
+How much of an improvement depends on many factors, such as the number of classes loaded, the underlying hardware, etc.

-The exact process depends on the JVM version being used as newer JVM have incrementally made the process easier.
+The exact process depends on the JVM version being used, as newer JVM have incrementally made the process easier.

-AppCDS in Quarkus
+AppCDS en Quarkus

-./mvnw package -Dquarkus.package.create-appcds=true
+./mvnw package -Dquarkus.package.jar.appcds.enabled=true

 [INFO] [io.quarkus.deployment.pkg.steps.AppCDSBuildStep] Launching AppCDS creation process.